R. Clayton Mitchell Jr.: Background

 Mitchell was born in Chestertown on Maryland's Eastern Shore in 1936.
 He served in the United States Army before entering public service in the 1966 elections.

 Political career

-In 1962, Mitchell won a seat on the Democratic Central Committee in Kent County Maryland.
-In the 1966 elections, Mitchell won a seat on the Kent County Commissioners.
-He was President of the Kent County Commissioners for 4 years.
+In 1962, Mitchell won a seat on the Democratic Central Committee in Kent County.
+In the 1966 elections, Mitchell won a seat on the Kent County Board of Commissioners.
+He was President of the Board of County Commissioners for 4 years.
 Four years later (1970), he won election to the Maryland House of Delegates representing District 36, which spreads across the northern Eastern Shore between the Delaware state line and the Chesapeake Bay.
 He became chair of the Eastern Shore delegation in 1974, and a decade later took over as chairman of the powerful Appropriations Committee.
 In 1987, after the election of the previous Speaker of the Maryland House of Delegates, Benjamin L. Cardin, to Congress, Mitchell was elected by his colleagues to serve as Speaker.
 He held the position until his retirement in 1994.